adityamedhe/adityamedhe/README.md

 <h1 align="center">Hi 👋, I'm Aditya Medhe</h1>
 <h3 align="center">Computer geek kid turned Software Engineer</h3>

+Currently, I am in the early stage of a self re-education mission wherein I gain the fundamental knowledge about various CS concepts, programming language of choice, and data structures and algorithms.
+I am also searching for a field I can deep-dive and achieve expertise in.
+I want to move away from being just a web developer.

 - 👨‍💻 More info about me at: [https://aditya.medhe.in](https://aditya.medhe.in)

 - 📫 How to reach me: **adityamedhe3@gmail.com**